GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.0.0.md

 #### Option 2: Use Google Cloud Console to disable/enable organization policy constraint

+Proceed with these steps only if `Option 1` is not chosen.

 1. On `ml_logging.tf` locate the following lines and uncomment them:

     ```terraform